Felspar/coro/examples/primes.md

   - clang 14s
   - gcc core dump at about 820,000

 As you push clang to looking at larger numbers it also dumps core.
-The core dump is due to stack exhaustion.
+The core dump is due to stack exhaustion due to all of the interconnected coroutines.
 Basically the `generator` has to call in to the one below in order to pull the next value.
 Eventually the stack of coroutines in the sieve becomes large enough that they cause a stack overflow.

 ## primes-2-stream.cpp